Jack Kerouac School Publications

 Something on Paper

-Something on Paper is an online poetics journal of scholarly utterance and conversation, archiving the critical work of the Jack Kerouac School as well as engaging with a broader community of writers, critics, and pedagogues.
+Something on Paper (currently on hiatus) is an online poetics journal of scholarly utterance and conversation, archiving the critical work of the Jack Kerouac School as well as engaging with a broader community of writers, critics, and pedagogues.
 Each issue hosts cutting-edge literary/multimedia discourse and performs the liminal space between critical and creative texts.
 Our aim is to document the praxis of poetic exchange.

 YOU ARE READY.